FranciscoMoretti/site/content/blog/how-to-animate-on-scroll-with-react-intersection-observer-and-tailwind-in-a-nextjs-app.md

 ---
+tag: Next.js, TailwindCSS
+alias:

+publish: true
+slug: how-to-animate-on-scroll-with-react-intersection-observer-and-tailwind-in-a-nextjs-app

 title: How to Animate on Scroll with React Intersection Observer and Tailwind in a Next.js App

-date: 2023-01-25
 description: Learn how to create an animation effect that is triggered when a component comes into view using React Intersection Observer and Tailwind in a Next.js app directory.
 Discover the options available in the react-intersection-observer package and how to use the tailwindcss-animate package to style the animations.
 Follow the code example provided to implement this feature in your Next.js app.
-slug: how-to-animate-on-scroll-with-react-intersection-observer-and-tailwind-in-a-nextjs-app
+date: 2023-01-25
+image:

 page_id: mages/blog/blog-post-3.jpg
 ---